 The best part?
 Unlike other forms of advertising—like TV commercials—podcast sponsorships allow you to track how well your ads perform and see exactly who's listening.
 This data gives you the ability to measure ROI (return on investment) for every dollar spent on podcasting advertising campaigns, so you know if they're working or not!

-Lesson 6: Podcasts are an essential tool for B2B marketing
+Insight 6: Podcasts are an essential tool for B2B marketing

 Podcasting can be a part of effective

 .
 It's a great way to connect with customers, build trust and credibility, and educate them about your company's products or services.

 Podcasts are also an effective tool for B2B marketers who want to ensure their audience is always up-to-date on everything happening within their industry.
 They make it easy for listeners to consume content when it's most convenient for them (e.g., listening at home instead of being stuck in traffic), which helps retain listeners' engagement over time.

 So, what's the bottom line?
 Is podcast advertising and sponsorship worth it?
 The answer is a resounding yes!
 Now is the time to explore your company's unique and compelling medium.
 With its incredibly diverse audience, podcasts offer something for every marketer and brand.